All Episodes

 I won't learn anything if I can't eat.

-Please don't take away lunch, Mr. Gill.
+We don't take away lunch.

-Of course, this stuff all makes the media, it's on the evening news at night.
+Of course, this stuff all makes the media.

-And of course, the Mark Foley thing.
+And, of course, the Mark Foley thing.

 Don't ever think that wasn't a factor in losing in 2006.